-100 ENGLISH AS A SECOND LANGUAGE II 5 UNITS
+100 ENGLISH AS A SECOND LANGUAGE II

-Prerequisite: Successful completion of ESL 096 or assessment recommendation for ESL 100
+Prerequisite: Credit in ESL 096 or assessment

 Second core course in the study of English reading, writing and grammar designed for students whose first language is other than English.
 Further develops and adds to the basic skills taught in ESL 096.
 Includes intermediate reading, paragraph writing, grammar and sentence structure.
 One hour a week will be spent using the computer lab software designed to reinforce reading, writing and grammar skills introduced in class.